apigeek/architect/README.md

 I want to re-use my features in other projects
 ==============================================

-ApiGeek-Architect was designed to support a declarative style so that features are portable.
+ApiGeek:Architect was designed to support a declarative style so that features are portable.

 Supplying a different "config" file for each environment allows features to be re-used across multiple environments.